capawesome-team/capacitor-plugins/packages/app-shortcuts/README.md

 addListener(eventName: 'click', listenerFunc: (event: ClickEvent) => void) => Promise<PluginListenerHandle>
 ```

-Called when an app shortcut is clicked.
+Registers a listener that triggers when an app shortcut is clicked by the user.

+The listener receives an event object containing information about the clicked shortcut.

-Only available on Android and iOS.
+Available only on Android and iOS platforms.

 | Param              | Type                                                                  |
 | ------------------ | --------------------------------------------------------------------- |